-We have audited the financial statements of the Airport Authority as of and for the year ended June 30, 2022, and the related notes to the basic financial statements which collectively comprise the Airport Authority's basic financial statements.
-We have issued our report thereon dated November 1, 2022, which contained an unmodified opinion on those financial statements and emphasis of matters paragraph regarding a change in accounting principle and a correction of misstatement.
+We have audited the financial statements of the Airport Authority as of and for the year ended June 30, 2023, and the related notes to the basic financial statements which collectively comprise the Airport Authority's basic financial statements.
+We have issued our report thereon dated November 2, 2023, which contained an unmodified opinion on those financial statements and an emphasis of matter paragraph regarding a change in accounting principle.
 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying Schedule of Customer Facility Charge Collections and Expenditures is presented for purposes of additional analysis, as specified in the Code, and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Customer Facility Charge Collections and Expenditures is fairly stated in all material respects in relation to the financial statements as a whole.